Stayce Harris

 494th Air Expeditionary Group, and 729th Airlift Squadron.
 Harris is a Command Pilot having flown more than 2,500 hours in military aircraft.
 Those aircraft include the C-130H, KC-135R, C-141B/C, T-38, and T-37.
+She received a BS in industrial and systems engineering from the University of Southern California and a master of aviation management from Embry-Riddle Aeronautical University.